The rebellions, coups, kidnappings, revolutions, putschs, and all out

 interaction with both sides of the conflict, local government to guerrillas, bears

 a strong similarity to Fowler’s position in The Quiet American.
-Fowler essentially
+In that book, Fowler essentially

 holds the life of the American in his hands, and through a combination of fate